 If you want to keep it in your workshop it can be attached to any countertop.
 Use the keyed holes to change the angle 30 or 40 degrees and make sure you can always enjoy a sharp pocket knife.

-Best Value: ALPHA TEK Pocket Hunting Knife Sharpener
+Best For Hunting Knives: ALPHA TEK Pocket Hunting Knife Sharpener

 Best Multiple Angle: Lansky QuadSharp QSHARP